openlookeng/hetu-core/hetu-docs/en/develop/system-access-control.md

 When running the openLooKeng CLI, for example, the openLooKeng username can be specified using the `--user` option.

 By default, the openLooKeng coordinator allows any principal to run queries as any openLooKeng user.
-In a secure environment, this is probably not desirable behavior and likely requires customization.
+In a secure environment, this is probably not desirable behavior but requires customization.

 ## Implementation